 The city forced the owners to board up the building after squatters were found living inside.
 For years, city officials have wanted to bulldoze the surrounding neighborhood, where drug dealers and muggers loved hanging out.
 The owners, hoping to sell the property to potential developers, have racked up more than $72,000 in code enforcement fines since it closed.

-In early 2009, the City Commission agreed to waive the outstanding code enforcement fines under the condition that the owner demolishes the structure within 90 days.
-Demolition costs were initially projected to cost $40,000, but increased to an estimated $110,000 after asbestos was found inside the building.
+In early-2009, the Dania Beach City Commission agreed to waive the outstanding code enforcement fines under the condition that the owner demolishes the structure within 90 days.
+Demolition costs were initially projected to cost $40,000 but increased to an estimated $110,000 after asbestos was found inside the building.
 Not being able to adhere to the conditions, the city requested a foreclosure on the property in an attempt to recover the outstanding lien.

 In July 2011, the Pirate’s Inn located just down the street was demolished in an attempt to restore the downtown area and with hopes that the empty lot would attract developers to the area.
 Built in 1939, the Pirate’s Inn originally opened as the Katherine Hotel, named after the daughter of city pioneer and developer Martin Frost, and like the Dania Beach Hotel, was a historic landmark but also an eyesore.
 The Dania Beach Hotel demolished soon after in February 2012.
 The lot remained empty for a few years until it was replaced with an apartment complex.